slurmking/Raspberry-pi-Kiosk/README.md

 * Enable SSH
 * Rename Pi to TV-ASSET
 * Add wifi info
-* Change locale to US and Denver timezone
+* Change locale to your location

 ### Install
 * Find the IP of the raspberry pi by typing `ip a` command